marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ![Backend](backend.png)

 The Identity components are already present in our project.
 However, we need to add further configuration that will integrate these components with the rest of the application.

-In software architecture, that is referred to as middleware.
+In software architecture, that is referred to as **middleware**.

 ASP.NET Core provides a standard approach to integrate a middleware into the normal execution of the application.
 This mechanism resembles a water pipeline.
 Each new service further extends the plumbing system, taking the water at one end, and passing it to the next segment.

 ![P I P E L I N E](PIPELINE.png)

 Similarly, ASP.NET Core will pass requests along a chain of middlewares.
 Upon receiving a request, each middleware decides either to process it or to pass the request to the next middleware in the chain.
-If the user is anonymous and the resource requires authorization, then Identity will redirect the user to the login page.
+If the user is anonymous and the resource requires an authorization, then Identity will redirect the user to the login page.

 The scaffolding process created the IdentityHostingStartup class, which already configured some Identity services.

 ```csharp
 public void Configure(IWebHostBuilder builder)